 Just for grins, I too a screenshot before I ran an update:

 I updated the archive via Martin’s script, and check it out:

 Is this not amazing?
 The Twitter Archive snapshot is updating itself, running in a public spreadsheet on a public drive.
 All I need to do is update my subdomain tweets.cogdogblog.com so it forwards to that ugly url (why does google make the ugliest freaking URLs?)

 Martin’s spreadsheet has a setting to run the updates once a day, so it is fully automated.
 It even keeps a log of its work:

 If you are one of the lucky shmucks like me with a twitter archive, give Martin’s script magic a try.
 The rest of ya?
 Keep behind the velvet ropes.
 And stop drooling in the red carpet.

 Someone call the castle and get this man knighted!

 The post "That Twitter Archive?
-Thanks to Martin Hawksey (Genius) ITS ALIVE" was originally cracked open and scrambled from a rotten egg at CogDogBlog (http://cogdogblog.com/2013/01/martin-hawksey-genius/) on January 22, 2013.
+Thanks to Martin Hawksey (Genius) ITS ALIVE" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (https://cogdogblog.com/2013/01/martin-hawksey-genius/) on January 22, 2013.